Psoglav

-Psoglavs were described to live in caves or in a dark land which has plenty of gemstones, but no sun.
+Psoglavs were described as living in caves or in a dark land which has plenty of gemstones, but no sun.
 They practice anthropophagy, by eating people, or even digging out corpses from graves to eat them.
 In Croatian the term is psoglavac, and in Slovene it is psoglavec.
 There are numerous legends about them, particularly on the Istrian peninsula in Croatia.